grycap/im/doc/source/manual.rst

 IM in high availability mode
 ============================

-The IM service can be launched in high availability (HA) mode using a set of IM instances behind a `HAProxy <http://www.haproxy.org/>`_ load balancer.
+From version 1.5.0 the IM service can be launched in high availability (HA) mode using a set of IM instances behind a `HAProxy <http://www.haproxy.org/>`_ load balancer.
 Currently only the REST API can be used in HA mode.

 This is an example of the HAProxy configuration file::